Carnival Vista Ship Review [PHOTOS]

 View of Carnival Vista's Skyride

-SkyRide is undoubtedly the most talked-about feature of Carnival Vista.
+SkyRide is undoubtedly Carnival Vista’s most talked-about feature.
 Described as a “bicycle in the sky,” these pedal-powered vehicles, suspended above deck 10, offer breathtaking views, a mild workout, and a unique experience.
-There is no cost associated with this one, but the lines do get long so be sure to plan accordingly.

-Similarly, a suspended ropes course called SkyCourse situated high above deck 14, offers beginner and advanced options with spectacular ocean views.
+Similarly, a suspended ropes course called SkyCourse, situated high above deck 14, offers beginner and advanced options with spectacular ocean views.

 Carnival Vista boasts three pools and six hot tubs.
 The Havana Pool & Bar area is exclusively available to guests in Havana cabins during the day.
 Still, it opens to all guests, becoming the party hotspot after sunset with a talented live band and dancing.